code-differently/code-differently-24-q1/course_materials/README.md

 ## Activities

 Regular course work and homework assignments will be provided throughout lessons.
-Though varied, the assignments will generall consist of:
+Though varied, the assignments will generally consist of:

 1. Reading assigned chapters from course books.
 2. Submitting reading notes for assigned online articles and videos